odygrd/quill/docs/features.rst

 However, if the applications crashes, log messages can be lost.

-To avoid losing messages when the application crashes due to a signal interrupt the user must setup it’s own signal handler and call :cpp:func:`Logger::flush_log()` inside the signal handler.
+To avoid losing messages when the application crashes due to a signal interrupt the user must setup it’s own signal handler and call :cpp:func:`flush_log` inside the signal handler.

-There is a built-in signal handler that offers this crash-safe behaviour and can be enabled in :cpp:func:`quill::Backend::start_with_signal_handler<quill::FrontendOptions>()`
+There is a built-in signal handler that offers this crash-safe behaviour and can be enabled in :cpp:func:`start_with_signal_handler<quill::FrontendOptions>`

 Log Messages Timestamp Order
 ==============================